Careers

 The Office of the State’s Attorney for Baltimore City is seeking to fill several openings for the position of law clerk.

-Read moreOffice Service Assistant II - District Court Civilian Review Unit
+Read moreOffice Service Assistant for Special Victim’s Unit District Court

-The Office of the State’s Attorney for Baltimore City is seeking to fill the position of Office Service Assistant II (OAII) in the District Court of Maryland for Baltimore City within the Civilian Review Unit located at the Edward F. Borgerding District Court Building, 5800 Wabash Avenue, Baltimore, Maryland 21215.
-This position is full-time.
-The hours are Monday-Friday 8am. to 4pm.
+The Office of the State’s Attorney for Baltimore City is seeking to fill the position of Office Service Assistant II (OAII) in the District Court of Maryland for Baltimore City.
+This position is located at the North Avenue District Court Building, 1400 East North Avenue, Baltimore, Maryland 21213.

 Read moreLaw Clerk Program